 Payments of principal and Interest shall be made against presentation and surrender of the Notes or the appropriate Coupons (as the case may be) at the specified office of any Paying Agent.
-Such payments will be made by transfer to a Euro account maintained by the payee with a bank in a city in which banks have access to TARGET.
+Such payments will be made by transfer to a Sterling account maintained by the payee with a bank in London.